 At each meeting, IA provides to the AC information on the status and results of the annual audit plan.
 IA also provides regular reports on IA's compliance with its key performance requirements.
-Periodically IA will report on feedback obtained from key business users on its performance and effectiveness.
+Periodically IA reports on feedback obtained from key business users on its performance and effectiveness.

-c) Interaction with other control and assurance activities
+d) Interaction with other control and assurance activities

-IA liaises with compliance and risk as appropriate to ensure optimal audit coverage to Standard Ireland, and avoid unnecessary duplication of effort.
+IA liaises on an ongoing basis with the club CRO and other parties as appropriate to ensure optimal audit coverage to the club and avoid unnecessary duplication of effort.

-IA maintains regular contact with all parts of the business at a senior level to ensure continued understanding of the business, cooperation between the business areas and IA and awareness of plans and strategy that may affect the audit universe and audit activity.
+IA also maintains regular contact with all parts of the business at a senior level to ensure continued understanding of the business, cooperation between the business areas and IA and awareness of plans and strategy that may affect the audit universe and audit activity.